Department of Cardiac, Thoracic, Vascular Science and Public Health,

 Current evidence about the PASCAL device is limited to the multicenter CLASP CE-Mark study, a prospective, single-arm study involving 62 patients with moderate-to-severe or severe MR and up to 52% with functional etiology[23-25].
 Preliminary data showed encouraging results with a 95% successful implantation rate, low major adverse event rate at 30 days, and sustained clinical improvement at 6-month and 1-year follow-ups in terms of MR grade reduction, NYHA functional class, 6-minute walk distance and Kansas City Cardiomyopathy Questionnaire and EQ-5D scores gain.
 Further data will be provided by the Edwards PASCAL CLASP IID/IIF Pivotal Clinical Trial (CLASP IID/IIF; NCT03706833), a prospective, multicenter, randomized, controlled trial comparing this novel device to the MitraClip.

 We report a case of an 88-year-old male with a history of ischemic cardiopathy already treated with percutaneous coronary intervention on left anterior descending coronary artery and right coronary artery, previous pace-maker implantation, severe chronic nephropathy and obstructive pulmonary disease.
 He progressively developed a severe functional MR with NYHA functional class II-III despite optimal medical therapy; a CRT therapy was not indicated and the previous stents on LAD and RCA were well working at the follow-up coronary angiography.
 The MV disease severity was evaluated on the basis of and confirmed by TEE.
 The 2D and 3D TTE showed a moderate reduction of the LVEF, regional wall motion abnormalities and preserved ventricular dimension, a normal right ventricular systolic function with mild pulmonary hypertension, a severe LA dilatation and a severe functional MR with a holosystolic central jet due to the tethering of a short posterior leaflet (8 mm), an effective orifice area of 30 mm2 and a MV area of 5 cm2[Figure 4].
 Given the advanced age and frailty, after the TEE assessment, a multidisciplinary Heart-Team defined the patient a suitable candidate for percutaneous “edge-to-edge” repair with the PASCAL repair system.
 The major MR jet was across A2-P2 segment so the intended implantation strategy was one central PASCAL device.
 A trans-septal puncture was done, aiming for a posterosuperior position in the fossa ovalis and with a measured height of 4.0-4.5 cm over the atrio-ventricular plan.
 Under TEE and fluoroscopic guidance, the steerable guide sheath and the steerable catheter were introduced into the LA while simultaneously flexing the implant catheter towards the MV.
 The valve was crossed with the opened paddles, achieving a straightforward position below the leaflets.
-After the 3D-TEE orthogonal alignment to the coaptation mitral line [Video 1], the implant was retracted until the leaflets were grasped simultaneously and thereafter optimized independently to place the leaflet deeper and its tip closer to the spacer [Videos 2 and 3].
+After the 3D-TEE orthogonal alignment to the coaptation mitral line [Video 1], the implant was retracted until the leaflets were grasped simultaneously and thereafter optimized independently to place the leaflet deeper and its tip closer to the spacer [Video 2] and [Video 3].
 When sufficient and straight leaflet insertion was confirmed, the clasps were dropped, and device was closed.
 Immediately after, the residual MR and transvalvular gradient were systematically assessed to confirm optimal MR reduction before final deployment [Figures 5 and 6] [Video 4].
 Remarkably, a drop in the mean left-atrial pressure from 16 to 8 mmHg was observed.
 Mild regurgitation was confirmed at TTE before discharge (in particular: residual mean MV gradient of 3 mmHg, effective orifice area of 14 mm2 and MV area of 3 cm2) [Figure 7] and at 30-days follow-up with acceptable mitral gradient and clinical improvement (NYHA class I-II).

 Figure 4.
 Pre-procedural transthoracic Doppler echocardiography evaluation of the mitral valve showing severe functional mitral regurgitation with a holosystolic central jet in a dilated cardiomyopathy (in particular: posterior leaflet of 8 mm, an effective orifice area of 30 mm2 and a mitral valve area of 5 cm2)